 THE FUNAN COURT

 The lack of information prevents us to get a clear picture on how the court of Funan was formed.
-A general conception was that the direct descendants of king Hun Tien and the queen Ye-Leiou received the sole proprietary of the Funan' s court.
-We know from the Chinese sources that during the next reign of king Hun Tien' s son, many cities were built by him to be part of the Funan Empire.
-However, an obscure figure by the name of Hun Pan Houang had wrested the control of these cities and placed them under the control of his own family members.
+A general conception was that the direct descendants of king Hun-Tien and the queen Ye-Lieou received the sole proprietary of the Funan's court.
+We know from the Chinese sources that during the next reign of king Hun-Tien's son, many cities were built by him to be part of the Funan Empire.
+However, an obscure figure by the name of Hun-Pan-Houang had wrested the control of these cities and placed them under the control of his own family members.
 This development reflected that the Funan's court was formed as consortium between existing royal houses of Southeast Asia.
-The turn of event would reveal that both the Thai (Kambuja) and the Cham aristocrats already made their interference into the regional politic and economy and infiltrated themselves in the Funan court.
+The turn of event would reveal that both the Thai (Kambuja) and the Cham aristocrats already made their interference into the regional politic and economy by infiltrating themselves in the Funan court.

-At the time that the Cham king Ajiraja arrived and made his claim to the already transformed territory of Kamboja desa, evidences show that the grass root Kamara leadership of Southeast Asia had to take the back seat.
+At the time that the Cham king Ajiraja arrived and made his claim to the already transformed territory of Kamboja-Desa, evidences show that the grass root Kamara leadership of Southeast Asia had to take the back seat.
 After the Hans drove down the rest of the Chou from Central China, Southeast Asia was already been under the spell of the Cham aristocrats.
 Through the Cham incursion, we shall see that Southeast Asia disintegrated and became, at the time, under the Han Chinese domination.
-We know then that Prey-nokor (Lin-Yi) became subjugated and to have its eastern part to be included as the southern part of China.
-On the other hand, Lin-yi's western part rose up to free itself from the Cham and the Han control.
-King Hun Tien came to the right moment that the Paramakamboja court needed to bring itself up to fight against the Han's control.
-The arrival of king Hun Tien and the reestablishment of Funan, as we shall see, reversed the course of the event.
-In preventing the Han court to take control all of the Tchou's territory, the grass root Tchou of Prey Nokor would seek alliance with the Funan court to fight off the Han control (Champapura: The formation of Champapura: The uprising of Lin-yi).
-In that regard, king Hun Tien could not be by any means a complete stranger to Southeast Asia and his conquest over the kingdom of Kauk Tloak could not be also an isolated event.
+We know then that Prey-Nokor (Lin-Yi) became subjugated and to have its eastern part to be included as the southern part of China.
+On the other hand, Lin-Yi's western part rose up to free itself from the Han' s control.
+King Hun-Tien came to the right moment that the native court needed to bring itself up to fight against the Han's control.
+The arrival of king Hun-Tien and the reestablishment of Funan, as we shall see, reversed the course of the event.
+In preventing the Han court to take control all of the Tchou's territory, the grass root Tchou of Prey-Nokor would seek alliance with the Funan court to fight off the Han control, king Hun-Tien could not be by any means a complete stranger to Southeast Asia and his conquest over the kingdom of Kauk-Tloak could not be also an isolated event.
 Starting with his identity, Chinese records provide conflicting information about his origin.
 Some sources comment that he was a Brahman from the South, more likely from the Malay Archipelago or South India where Sakabrahmans of Kam stocks are still found practicing their faith until modern days.
 The reference of Ki or Kia as a reference to his country of origin could further locate his origin to the southern Kia kingdom of Mesopotamia or Egypt.
 By then we know that South India was already part of Mahabharata and ruled by the Panduvas clan.
-In other sources, he was mentioned to be from the kingdom of Kiao (Kiao-Tche) that is Yunnan, which according to the northern Siam tradition became the development ground of Prya Chorani.
-As a descendant of Sri Kambu, Hun Tien was of the same race Chon or Chuang and could be a descendant of king Chorani to whom the Tai tradition credited the formation of the northern Tai societies.
+In other sources, he was mentioned to be from the kingdom of Kiao (Kiao-Tche), which according to the northern Siam tradition became the development ground of Prya Chorani.
+As a descendant of Sri Kambu, Hun-Tien was of the same race Chon or Chuang and could be a descendant of king Chorani to whom the Tai tradition credited the formation of the northern Tai societies.
 Nevertheless the northern Siam tradition was quiet about the formation of Funan as a southern neighbor of Xiang Saen.
-On the other hand, there were much more connection of king Hun Tien with the Kambojan societies of South India that was worth more of our investigation.
+On the other hand, there were much more connection of king Hun-Tien with the Kambojan societies of South India that was worth more of our investigation.
 An inscription of Southern India made a reference to Aswataman who, by marrying a nagi, gave birth to the line of naga king Skandacisyadhiraja that became the ancestor of the Pallava Clan of South India.

 Aswathamansya tantur bhavati Khalu pura vikramnyakkrtarir jato Dvijihvanganaputrahvahrtiyatajagatam Skandacisyadhiraja